Planck 2013 results. VI. High Frequency Instrument data processing: Mapmaking and photometric calibration

 \subsection{Map projection \& calibration techniques}

 The HFI mapmaking scheme is very similar to that described in \citet{planck2011-1.7}.
 The inputs for each detector come from the TOI processing (see Sect.~\ref{sec:TOI-PROCESSING}) with the associated \emph{invalid data} flags.
 Mapmaking is done in three steps.
-We first take advantage of the redundancies during a stable pointing period (ring of data) by averaging each detector's measurements in HEALPix \citep{gorski2005} pixels, building a new data structure, the HEALPix pixel ring (HPR).
+We first take advantage of the redundancies during a stable pointing period (ring of data) by averaging each detector's measurements in \texttt{HEALPix} \footnote{\url{http://healpix.sourceforge.net} } \citep{gorski2005} pixels, building a new data structure, the \texttt{HEALPix} pixel ring (HPR).
 We prefer to use this structure for mapmaking, rather than the phased binned rings previously described, because the latter introduce an additional smoothing in the reconstructed map power spectra.
-We set the HEALPix resolution for the HPR at the same level as for the final maps, $N_{\mathrm{side}}=2048$, for the same reason.
-In the second step we use these HPR to perform the photometric calibration of each detector's data.
-Once this is done, the mapmaking \emph{per se} is performed.
+We set the \texttt{HEALPix} resolution for the HPR at the same level as for the final maps, $N_{\mathrm{side}}=2048$, for the same reason.
+In the second step we use these HPRs to perform the photometric calibration of each detector's data.
+Once this is done, the mapmaking per se is performed.
 As for the previous release, the mapmaking procedure algorithm we used is an implementation of a destriping algorithm, which is made possible by the characteristics of the HFI detector noise.

 In the destriping framework, detector noise is modelled as a set of constants, called offsets, representing the low-frequency drift of the signal baseline over given time intervals, and a white noise component uncorrelated with these constants.
-The general mapmaking scheme may thus be written in this approximation as
+The general mapmaking scheme may thus be written in this approximation as a solution to the equation